ibois-epfl/augmented-carpentry/paper/paper.md

 ## Geometry framework  <!-- 157/200 words -->

-The geometry framework provides a uniform infrastructure to handle all 3D objects present in the scene, including the CAD model, scanned models, and virtual instructions.
+The geometry framework provides a uniform infrastructure to handle all 3D objects present in the scene, including the CAD model, scanned models, and the fabrication instructions.
 This framework not only allows application layers to interact with the 3D object easily but is also tightly integrated with the rendering system and manages the OpenGL resources implicitly to ease the work for application layers.

 The geometry is classified by the following primitive shapes: point, line, circle, cylinder, polyline, triangle, mesh, and text.
 Each primitive shape is a class (e.g. `GOPoint`, `GOLine`, `GOCircle`, etc) inheriting from the base class `GOPrimitive`, where GO stands for Geometry Object.
 The system also maintains a global table `GORegistry` to keep track of all the geometry objects.
 When a GO initializes, it registers itself in a global table with a unique UUID.
 As the table is exposed to the entire system, application layers can acquire specific objects through their UUIDs or iterate through all objects to perform operations.

 ## Computed Feedback System  <!-- 193/150 words -->

 The `LayerFeedback.h` module handles the computation of all essential data required to deliver visual guidance to the user during the fabrication process.
-This system occupies one of the final positions in the stack, positioned just before the `LayerUI`.
+This system occupies one of the final positions in the stack, just before the `LayerUI`.
 To compute feedback, information is primarily retrieved from two preceding layers:

 1. `LayerModel.h`: Contains the execution model and the geometries associated with the currently active hole or cut.
 2. `LayerToolhead.h`: Provides similar information, but specific to the current toolhead attached to the tool.